AdriBagui/TetrisDistribuidos/README.md

 * **Main.java**: The entry point.
 It initializes the MainFrame on the Swing Event Dispatch Thread (EDT).
 * **MainFrame.java**: The top-level JFrame window.
 * **MainPanel.java**: Acts as the central controller using a CardLayout.
-It switches between the Menu, Local Game, and Online Game panels.
+It switches between the Menu, Local Game, and Online Game client.panels.
 It also handles the initial TCP ServerSocket and Socket connection setup.

-### **menus**
+### **client.userInterface.panels**

 * **StartMenuPanel.java**: Simple UI for selecting game modes (Local, Host, Client).